c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

 - `model` (string, default value is `gpt-4o-mini`)

-   LLM model.
-You can specify `gpt-4o`, `gpt-4o-mini` and so on.
+   Model specifier.
+Use `provider:model_name` such as `google_genai:gemini-2.0-flash-001`.
+OpenAI GPT models such as `gpt-4o` and `gpt-4o-mini` may omit the `openai:` prefix.

 - `instruction` (string, see [this](https://github.com/c4a-ri/dialbb/blob/main/dialbb/util/globals.py)default for the default value.)

-   The instruction to ChatGPT as system role message.
+   The instruction to LLM as system role message.

 ### Place Holders in Prompt Templates